NEW YORK DHARMA

 **If you have recently been exposed to someone with Covid-19, please do not attend.

 **Students are no longer required to wear masks while in the meeting space.
 However, please wear a mask if you wish.
-Some KN95 masks will be provided at our programs.

 **Please follow CDC guidelines if you cough or sneeze in a class: "Cover your mouth and nose with a tissue when you cough or sneeze.
 Throw used tissues in the trash.
 If you don't have a tissue, cough or sneeze into your elbow, not your hands."